Behind all the speechmaking at the UN lies a basic, unspoken question: Is the world governable?

 His sentiment embodies the main challenge that surfaces each year since shortly after World War II when leaders have gathered at the United Nations: how exactly to balance hope and cold reality.

 For the past several years, U.N.
-Secretary-General Antonio Guterres has set the tone with warnings of darkening skies.
+Secretary-General António Guterres has set the tone with warnings of darkening skies.
 His imagery gets more dire each year, and this year he topped himself.
 First, in his opening speech Tuesday, he said that “our world is becoming unhinged.”
 Then, at a U.N. climate conference on Wednesday, he upped the ante even more — if that was possible — with the statement that humanity has “opened the gates to hell.”

 Here's a sampling of what followed: